vaishnavig250/Metacrafter_Token/README.md

 ## The Challenge

 I have a challenge to create contract.
 In that I created a contract name as MyToken where token name as "noise" and token abbreviation as "go" along with its total supply.
-If I wants to mint some amount of noise tokens then it will be added to the total supply of it.
+If I want to mint some amount of noise tokens then it will be added to the total supply of it.
 Also if I burns those tokens, it will get subtracted from the total supply (Only if there is enough balance).

 ### Operation